finitearth/capo/README.md

     ├── experiment.py  # script to run all experiments (benchmark, ablation, hyperparam) for CAPO, OPRO, and EvoPrompt └── job_creation.py  # script to automatically generate commands to execute jobs (note: based on our infrastructure)
 ```

+## Dependencies

+Exact dependencies are documented in the poetry.lock.
+Executing `poetry install`` will produce an environment with exactly the dependencies used for our experiments.